CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Application

-\paragraph{Video Frame Interpolation.} Although CHIMERA is designed for still-image morphing, its capability to generate temporally dense sequences naturally suggests an application to video frame interpolation (VFI).
+Although CHIMERA is designed for still-image morphing, its capability to generate temporally dense sequences naturally suggests an application to video frame interpolation (VFI).
 To probe this connection, frames from VFI benchmark datasets~\cite{xue2019video, pont20172017} are used as input, where two frames separated by a fixed temporal offset are treated as endpoints and the intermediate outputs of CHIMERA are interpreted as interpolated results.
 As shown in~\cref{fig:vimeo_qual} on Vimeo90K-septuplet~\cite{xue2019video} some frames visually resemble reasonable interpolation, but noticeable artifacts remain.
-In the CHIMERA row (d), the red arrows highlight typical failure modes such as missing body parts (e.g., two arms collapsing into one) or misplaced parts (e.g., the boy appearing with two heads).
-Similar issues are also observed in the other morphing baselines: IMPUS~\cite{yang2023impus} (row (a)) produces implausible hand shapes or causes objects to disappear mid sequence, DiffMorpher~\cite{zhang2024diffmorpher} (row (b)) yields over-smoothed and blurry frames consistent with its morphing behavior, and FreeMorph~\cite{cao2025freemorph} (row (c)) hallucinates content absent from both inputs (e.g., transforming a statue into a realistic human).
-On DAVIS dataset~\cite{pont20172017} in~\cref{fig:davis_qual}, where human motion and occlusions are more complex, all morphing methods exhibit pronounced non-physical deformations.
-CHIMERA (row (d)) generates unrealistic human bodies with truncated or severely warped arms and legs and hallucinates additional objects that do not exist in either inputs.
-IMPUS (row (a)) produces broken silhouettes with missing arms, DiffMorpher (row (b)) shows similar limb truncation together with strong motion blur that obscures fine details, and FreeMorph (row (c)) suffers from distorted body shapes and over-saturated colors and, like CHIMERA, sometimes hallucinates entirely new objects in the background.
+In the CHIMERA rows ((d), (d')), the red arrows highlight typical failure modes such as truncated or duplicated limbs and locally distorted arm configurations.
+Similar issues are also observed in the other morphing baselines.
+IMPUS~\cite{yang2024impus} (rows (a), (a')) often produces implausible hand shapes or causes arms to partially disappear mid sequence.
+DiffMorpher~\cite{zhang2024diffmorpher} (rows (b), (b') yields over-smoothed and blurry frames consistent with its morphing behavior, and FreeMorph~\cite{cao2025freemorph} (rows (c), (c')) hallucinates content absent from both inputs (e.g., transforming a statue into a realistic human).

+On the DAVIS dataset~\cite{pont20172017} in~\cref{fig:davis_qual}, where human motion and occlusions are more complex, all morphing methods exhibit pronounced non-physical deformations.
+CHIMERA (rows (d), (d')) generates unrealistic human bodies with truncated or severely warped arms and legs, and sometimes stretches limbs into unnatural shapes across frames.
+IMPUS (rows (a), (a')) produces broken silhouettes with missing or dislocated arms, while DiffMorpher (rows (b), (b')) shows similar limb truncation together with strong motion blur that obscures fine details.
+FreeMorph (rows (c), (c')) suffers from distorted body shapes and over-saturated colors and, like CHIMERA, sometimes hallucinates entirely new objects in the background.
 Overall, these observations indicate that such failures are not specific to our method but are inherent to morphing methods when applied to VFI data.

 We conjecture that this stems from a fundamental mismatch between the objectives of morphing and VFI.
 Unlike VFI methods that establish explicit correspondences between input frames and reconstruct the motion trajectory connecting them through optical flow~\cite{niklaus2020softmax}, deformable kernels~\cite{cheng2021multiple}, or learned spatiotemporal representations~\cite{zhang2025eden, kye2025acevfi}, morphing models operate as generative processes that synthesize plausible in between states without being constrained to follow the true motion path.
 CHIMERA has no motion specific modules and receives no supervision from real videos; it is optimized for smooth transitions between two inputs rather than faithful reconstruction of motion trajectories.
 Moreover, CHIMERA is applied to VFI datasets in a purely zero-shot setting without domain specific fine-tuning, further widening the gap relative to VFI models.
 As a result, intermediate frames can traverse “imagined” states in latent space that do not correspond to physically realizable frames, which is acceptable or even desirable in morphing contexts but manifests as artifacts in VFI benchmarks.